 This medication is pregnancy risk category B according to the US Food and Drug Administration (FDA).

 Not known whether drug is excreted in breast milk.

 Always consult your health care provider prior to using this medication if you are pregnant, breastfeeding.

-Not everyone experiences these side effects.
-There may be some side effects not listed above.
-If you have any concerns about a side effect, please consult your doctor or pharmacist.
+However, not everyone experiences these side effects.
+In addition, some people may experience other side effects.
+So, if you have any concerns about a side effect, please consult your doctor or pharmacist.

-Plavix® may interact with your health condition.
+This drug may interact with underlying conditions.
 This interaction may worsen your health condition or alter the way the drug works.
-It is important to always let your doctor and pharmacist know all the health conditions you currently have.
+Therefore, it is important to always let your doctor and pharmacist know all the health conditions you currently have, especially:

 The information provided is not a substitute for any medical advice.
-You should ALWAYS consult with your doctor or pharmacist before using this medication.
+Therefore, you should always consult with your doctor or pharmacist before using any medication.

 Acute coronary syndrome

 Recent MI, stroke, or established peripheral arterial disease

 Prophylaxis if patients are not candidate for oral anticoagulation.